linode/docs/docs/guides/development/python/how-to-use-if-statements-and-conditionals-in-python/index.md

 ---
-slug: using-if-statements-and-chained-conditionals-in-python
+slug: if-statements-and-conditionals-in-python
 author:
-  name: Linode Community
+  name: Jeff Novotny
-  email: docs@linode.com
-description: 'How to use if, if else, and elif statements to create simple and complex conditionals in Python 3'
+description: 'This guide provides an introduction to conditional statements in Python 3.
+It covers how to use if, if else, and elif statements to create simple and complex conditionals.'
-og_description: 'How to use if, if else, and elif statements to create simple and complex conditionals in Python 3'
 keywords: ['Python conditional','Python if else','Python if statement']
 tags: ['python']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-11-23
+published: 2022-02-04
 modified_by:
   name: Linode
 title: "Using If Statements and Chained Conditionals in Python 3"